moonbirdai/mixpanel-mcp-server/README.md

 Claude: I'll track that event for you.
 Let me use the Mixpanel analytics tool.

-[Claude uses the track_event tool with appropriate parameters]
+[Claude uses the mixpanel_track_event tool with appropriate parameters]

 Claude: I've successfully tracked the 'button_clicked' event in Mixpanel with the properties you specified.
 ```